beam1ng/sk2-project/README.md

 4. Run "make"
 5. At this point, an executable named "client" should be present in the build folder.
 6. To start the client Run "./client"

+#### Alternative client linux build
+1. Open the project with QtCreator and hit build and run.